Fede-9/Fede-9/README.md

 ### Welcome to my profile! 👋😀

     👋 Hi!
-My name is Federico and I'm studying software development at the Technological Institute of Río Cuarto, Córdoba.
+My name is Federico, and I'm a software development student at the Technological Institute of Río Cuarto in Córdoba, Argentina.
+I have a strong passion for programming and love exploring the endless possibilities in this ever-evolving field.
 ----